LordGannis/test-cancun-hotel/README.md

 * Allow user to modify his current bookings; and
 * Allow user to cancel his current bookings.

 *One additional rule that would be good to be added, but at this time it wasn't implemented, is to limit the reservations per user.
-Each reservation can have up to three days, however, the user can make N reservations currently.*
+Each reservation can have up to three days, however, the user can make N reservations currently, even consecutive.*

 # 3. Services Integration